 National Stillbirth Prevention Day was first recognized by Congress on Sept.
 19, 2022.
 This day of awareness honors the tens of thousands of American families who lose a baby to stillbirth every year.
 The resolution asks Congress to resolve to do all it can to prevent the tragedy of stillbirth from happening to more families.
-In 2023, bipartisan resolutions designating Sept.
+In 2023 and 2024, bipartisan resolutions designating Sept.
 19 as National Stillbirth Prevention Day were introduced in the 118th Congress.

 The following elected officials are the leaders of this resolution in 2024: